ProsperousTroll/Zachs-Dotfiles/README.md

 Here's a handy command you can paste to install all the prerequisites (on Arch Linux):

-`sudo pacman -S hyprland ghostty hyprpaper fastfetch yazi fuzzel stow ttf-roboto-mono-nerd`
+`sudo pacman -S hyprland ghostty fish hyprpaper fastfetch yazi fuzzel stow ttf-roboto-mono-nerd`

 (I'm pretty sure you can replace 'pacman -S' with 'apt install' on debian-based distros, but you might need some additional configuration or packages for them to work out of the box.
 Discretion is adviced and what not.)